Alberto Heredia (sculptor): Artwork and themes

 Alberto Heredia is often considered to be an Expressionist, although his work has also been described as an example of Surrealism and Pop art.
 His sculptures have also been compared to the Otra Figuración movement which started in Argentina in 1961.
 Curator Carlos Basualdo has noted that in much of Heredia's later work with detritus the artist had "a coherent esthetic exploration of the residual: the wretchedness of materials and the wretchedness of the contents that those materials are forced to express."
 Heredia is known for incorporating political themes such as "sardonic crosses and mummified national heroes" into his work, which is often satirical.
-Many of his works satirize middle-class Argentinian values.
+Many of his works satirize middle-class Argentine values.
 For example, "El Caballero de la Mascara" was described as a critique of Argentine militarism and authoritarianism.
 The irreverent nature of his work made him controversial.

 Heredia described the Camembert Boxes as "my own means of expression, an intimate medium, a personal medium.
 I dreamed and discovered my worlds: sex, religion, life and death.
 Camembert boxes begins in life and death.
 He will come down with debris, with traces of memory, always keeping the material in a primitive and wild state without danger of craft."